saslani/saslani.github.io/_posts/2017-10-20-computational-thinking-qa.md

 [SCNA-2017](https://scna.softwarecraftsmanship.org/sarah-aslanifar/)

 I didn't learn to program when she was five, but I have been developing software for the past 13 years.
 I am the owner of Tested Minds, where along with consulting, I built a product called Literately to teach my husband and friends to read and write Farsi.
-I enjoys watching her two sons apply algorithms and the basics of computer science to the real world.
+I enjoy watching my two sons apply algorithms and the basics of computer science to the real world.

 ### Topic: Computational Thinking